We’re all responsible for the energy we use in our homes. Take a look at our quick tips and see if you’re saving as much energy as you could be.

 Please note, all savings on this page are based on figures for Great Britain and are not applicable to Northern Ireland.

-The information on a typical energy bill can be confusing.
-But understanding it can go a long way to helping you get to grips with your energy use.
+The information on a typical energy bill can be confusing, but understanding it can go a long way to helping you get to grips with your energy usage at home.

 This video from Home Energy Scotland provides a helpful guide.

 You can save around £35 a year just by remembering to turn your appliances off standby mode.

 Almost all electrical and electronic appliances can be turned off at the plug without upsetting their programming.
 You may want to think about getting a standby saver which allows you to turn all your appliances off standby in one go.